layxcod/Web-Serial-API/README.md

 i use HTML\Javascript\arduino

-After creating the Arabic speaking page and printing the text, we now need to link the page in Arduino using JavaScript I used the Web Serial API to connect the page I worked on previously with Arduino
+After creating the Arabic speaking page and printing the text, now we need to link the html page in Arduino using JavaScript, than
+I used the Web Serial API to connect the page that I worked on previously with Arduino.

 to link html page and javaScript: